In This Section:

 Academic appeals concern issues arising within a course that relate to the pedagogical relationship of the instructor and the student, such as the organization of a course, grading practices, or conduct of instructors.
-These fall within the authority of the department or college sponsoring the course and are not the subject of petitions.
+These fall within the authority of the academic unit sponsoring the course and are not the subject of petitions.
 Students are encouraged to discuss any issues regarding the academic aspects of a course first with the instructor.
 It is recommended that such discussions should be documented in writing where appropriate.
 The successive stages of appeal after the course instructor must be documented in writing.
-These successive stages are: the Undergraduate Coordinator or Associate Chair; the Chair of the Department or the College Program Director; then the Office of the Dean, Faculty of Arts & Science.
-An appeal must have been reviewed at the departmental level before being referred to the Dean’s Office; appeals to the Dean’s Office must be in writing.
+These successive stages are: the Undergraduate Coordinator or Associate Chair; the Chair or Program Director of the Academic Unit; then the Office of the Dean, Faculty of Arts & Science.
+An appeal must have been reviewed at the academic unit level before being referred to the Dean’s Office; appeals to the Dean’s Office must be in writing.

 Petitions to the Faculty

 Petitions concern issues relating to degree requirements, academic regulations, examinations, and administrative rules.
-These may be petitioned to the Faculty, provided this is done prior to the specified deadlines.
+These may be petitioned to the Faculty, provided the petition is submitted prior to the specified deadlines.
 The Faculty recognizes that an exception may be required in the face of unpredictable, exceptional circumstances.
 In submitting a petition to have regulations waived or varied, students must present compelling reasons and relevant documentation, and must demonstrate that they have acted responsibly and with good judgment in attempting to observe Faculty regulations.
 Students are requested to present their entire case from the outset so their circumstances may be reviewed adequately for an equitable decision.
 The Committee on Standing routinely denies petitions that in its view do not present a valid reason for an exception to the regulations.
-Students are encouraged to seek advice on all such matters from the office of their College Registrar.
+Students are encouraged to seek advice on all such matters from their College Registrar's Office.